12 Amazing WWII Artifacts in the Truman Collection

 Recommended Reading from Harry Truman

-Here’s a summer reading list that just might change your life.
+Here’s a reading list that just might change your life.

 Today’s children.
 Tomorrow’s leaders.